✦ Tax years 2025–2028OBBBA DeductionsFlows to Form 1040

 The overtime deduction cap is $12,500 for single filers and $25,000 for married filing jointly.
 Only the FLSA overtime premium (the extra 0.5× multiplier for hours over 40 per week) qualifies — not the entire overtime wage.
 Example: If your regular rate is $20/hr and you earn $30/hr overtime, only the extra $10/hr × overtime hours counts as the premium.
 Bonuses, shift differentials, and non-FLSA overtime generally do not qualify.

-Interest paid on a new passenger vehicle loan may qualify if: (1) the vehicle was final-assembled in the United States, (2) the loan generally originated after December 31, 2024, and meets IRS qualified passenger vehicle loan requirements, and (3) vehicle MSRP limits are met.
-The deduction is capped at $10,000 per year.
-Income phaseouts may apply.
-The lender should provide a Form 1098-C or equivalent interest statement.
+Interest paid on a new passenger vehicle loan may qualify if: (1) the vehicle was final-assembled in the United States, (2) the loan generally originated after December 31, 2024, is secured by the vehicle, and meets IRS qualified passenger vehicle loan requirements, and (3) the vehicle is used for personal purposes.
+The deduction is capped at $10,000 per year and phases out above $100,000 MAGI ($200,000 for joint filers); married taxpayers must file jointly to claim it.
+Lenders receiving $600 or more of such interest generally report it on Form 1098-VLI, Vehicle Loan Interest Statement, when applicable.
 Verify vehicle, loan, VIN, personal-use, and reporting requirements with IRS instructions or a qualified tax professional.

 No. TaxSaveIQ provides educational tax estimates and planning tools only.
 TaxSaveIQ does not file tax returns, provide tax advice, or represent users before the IRS or any tax authority.
 Always consult a qualified, licensed tax professional for advice and filing specific to your situation.